jadsonjs/gitlab-flow/README.md

 Despite the name, the GitLab flow is not a flow to be applied just on gitlab.com.
 Can be used with any repository the uses Git.

 ### A word about Squash Commits
 It is often a good idea to use [squash commits](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---squashltcommitgt), in order to maintain a clean and readable Git history.
-But there are a few points to keep in mind when using GitLab Flow with quashing.
+But there are a few points to keep in mind when using GitLab Flow with squashing.

 The peculiarity of a squash commit is that a new commit (with a new SHA-1 hash) is created.
 Thus the git history of the branches would differ when a merge request is squash merged first into the master branch and then into the environment branches.
 This would make it more difficult to merge between environment branches.

 ### Enhancement flow
 When a new feature is merged into the master branch, you can use squash commits without hesitation.
 In the best case you should delete the function branch directly after the merge.

-But whenever the master branch is merged into an environment branch, you must never use quash commits, as this would result in different git histories for the branches.
+But whenever the master branch is merged into an environment branch, you must never use squash commits, as this would result in different git histories for the branches.

 ### Hotfix flow
 When a hotfix is needed, you must be carfully.
 Never squash merge the remote hotfix branch into several branches, as each squash merge would result into a new commit (with different SHA-1 hashs).